 This table will only be populated if data values that have data qualifying comments have been added to the ODM database.
 The following rules and best practices should be used when populating this table:

 1. The QualifierID field is the primary key, must be a unique integer, and cannot be NULL.
+This field should be implemented as an auto number/identity field.

 Table: QualityControlLevels